 Over the years, I have had the privilege of making several trips to Poland to speak to dads there during the annual fatherhood conference held by our friend Darek Cupial and his team at tato.net.

-The key insight for this blog comes from one of the other speakers there from a few years back.
-I believe this could have a powerful influence on your fathering.
+The key insight comes from one of the other speakers there from a few years back.
+This could have a powerful influence on your fathering.

 Here at NCF we’ve seen thousands of essays kids have written about their dads, and you’d be amazed at what dads do under the inspiration of children—from water balloon battles to late-night impulsive road trips.
-I hope you know what I’m talking about.
-Because those joy-filled moments create memories and build unique and irreplaceable connections between fathers and children.
+Those joy-filled moments create memories and build unique and irreplaceable connections between fathers and children.

 Gut check time.
 If the most recent series of emotions you’ve displayed with your children are anger, disappointment, frustration or indifference, then you’re missing out.
 Sure, it’s important for dads to model responsibility and discipline wisely.
 But without relationship we’re turning our backs on the greatest rewards of fatherhood and family.

 Being a dad should be a source of great satisfaction.
 And not just for us.
 As guardians of joy, we should be promoting and inspiring it in our families.
 Joy should be a conscious daily pursuit as we seek to bring levity and laughter to our sons and daughters.

 A guardian protects something important, and makes sure it stays safe and healthy.
 That needs to be our approach, because joy is important in our families.
 Guard it at all costs.
 Once we get in that habit, joy can be contagious and take off in ways that would make a superhero stand tall and proud.

 What’s the greatest source of joy in your fathering, and how are you a “guardian of joy” for your children?
 Share your thoughts and experiences on our Facebook page.